lhq1630798/KSR-imp/README.md

 The objective of polygonization is the approximation of the original mesh with a set of polygonal surfaces.
 The output mesh is guaranteed to be watertight.

-The idea is mainly based on [Kinetic Shape Reconstruction.](https://dl.acm.org/doi/10.1145/3376918)
+The method is mainly based on [Kinetic Shape Reconstruction.](https://dl.acm.org/doi/10.1145/3376918)

 ## Dependencies
 - [CGAL](https://www.cgal.org/).
 We use [vcpkg](https://github.com/microsoft/vcpkg) to install CGAL and its dependecies.